Atlanta Cyclorama & Civil War Museum: Relocation

 In July 2014, Atlanta city officials announced plans to relocate the Cyclorama to the Atlanta History Center in Buckhead.
 The possibility of a move started soon after the 2008 restoration of the only other panoramic painting in the United States, the Gettysburg Cyclorama.
 In 2011, a panel of city leaders and historians was appointed to investigate options for restoring and possibly relocating the painting, which was estimated to cost at least $8 million to restore.
-Three options were considered: relocate to Centennial Olympic Park area, near the Georgia Aquarium and other new tourist attractions; relocate to Atlanta History Center; or, remain in current location.
+Three options were considered: relocate to the Centennial Olympic Park area, near the Georgia Aquarium and other new tourist attractions; relocate to the Atlanta History Center; or, remain in the current location.
 The Atlanta History Center was selected after a local couple offered $10 million towards the project, with the History Center noting in its announcement that it had already raised $32.2 million for the move.
+Including the $10 million endowment, ultimately a total of $35.78 million was raised.

 The Cyclorama's final day open to the public was June 30, 2015, after which it closed in preparation for the move.
 The History Center began construction in fall 2015 on a new 23000 sqft building to house the painting, the diorama and the Texas locomotive.
 During the construction, restoration work was done on the painting, including the addition of areas of the painting that were removed prior to its installation in the current Grant Park facility.
 After the History Center building was completed, the painting and diorama were to be moved to the new facility where restoration continued, at times in view of History Center visitors.
-The building in Grant Park will be given to Zoo Atlanta, which will use it as office and event space, including a new private viewing area for a proposed expansion of the zoo's African elephant habitat.
+The building in Grant Park was given to Zoo Atlanta, which planned to use it as office and event space, including a new private viewing area for a proposed expansion of the zoo's African elephant habitat.

-The cost of relocation, $35.78 million, was raised, a figure that includes a $10 million endowment.

-The restored cyclorama reopened in April 2019.
+The restored Cyclorama reopened in April 2019.